GeorgeStanov/Proiect1_ETTI/README.md

 # Proiect1_ETTI
-Oscillator with Wien Bridge.
-The project is done in romanian.
+%Oscillator with Wien Bridge.
+%The project is done in romanian.